MakenaH/Assignment3_AppDev/README.md

 # Assignment3_AppDev

-This was a school assignment to make a multi-screen application in Kotlin Compose in Android Studio.
-The app is to be used to create entries for magic items from Dungeons & Dragons and view them.
+The magic item app was done as an assignment for school to showcase an understanding of routine through creating a multi-screen application in Kotlin and Compose.
+The app's purpose is for a user to be able to input some information about a magic item, either from a Table Top Roleplaying Game's source books or one created by the user, and see it displayed in both a detailed list and a complete list of all magic items.

 ## Screens
 ### Create Item